Kirkuk Governorate: 2018 election results

 The following is the results of the 2018 Iraqi parliamentary election in the Kirkuk governorate.
 Election results are often used to estimate the demographics of the region.
 However, Iraqi citizens do not necessary vote for parties based on its ethnic affiliation.

+Archeological sites

+Archeological sites in the governorate include Arrapḫa, Nuzi and Lubdu, which all date back several thousand years.
+Arrapha is located within the modern city of Kirkuk, Nuzi is identified with the site of Yorghan Tepe and the location of Lubdu isn't certain, but considered to be at Tall Buldagh.